matthewdeaves/willow/DeveloperGuide.md

 This command will run only the test methods whose names match the pattern testLogin.

+### GitHub Actions
+GitHub Actions will execute PHPUnit tests and PHP CodeSniffer on the main/development/staging branches and pull requests.
+Configuration for this is in [ci.yml](https://github.com/matthewdeaves/willow/blob/main/.github/workflows/ci.yml).
+Willow CMS is tested against PHP 8.1, 8.2 and 8.3.

 ## Anthropic API Integration Classes

 Willow CMS leverages Anthropic's AI capabilities through a set of specialized classes.
 These classes are designed to facilitate various AI-driven features and can be extended or customized to build further integrations.
 Here's an overview of the key classes: